 Francis Marion offers a wide variety of facilities.
-We have several large auditoriums both on the main campus and the downtown campus, art gallery space, a performing art center, athletic facilities, as well as academic classrooms, and our alumni cottage.
-While use of most FMU facilities can be requested via this site several of our facilities are manged by other departments and organizations associated with FMU.
-Below is a list of those areas that have special usage policies or have different rental reservation processes and contact information.
+We have several large auditoriums located on our main campus and downtown campus, art gallery space, the Performing Arts Center, athletic facilities, as well as academic classrooms and our alumni cottage.

 The following categories shall be used in determining the rental rates for Francis Marion University facilities:

-University Groups – Events scheduled by University groups, units/offices, and registered student organizations whose primary audience is Francis Marion University students, faculty or staff are exempt from room rental charges with the exception of state, regional and or/national conferences coordinated by the University group on behalf or in collaboration with an external, non-University group (see Jointly-sponsored events).
+Events scheduled by University groups, units/offices, and registered student organizations whose primary audience is Francis Marion University students, faculty, or staff are exempt from room rental charges with the exception of state, regional and or/national conferences coordinated by the University group on behalf or in collaboration with an external, non-University group (see Jointly-sponsored events).

-Non-University Groups – Events scheduled by all non-University non-profit or for-profit groups are subject to standard room rental charges.
+Events scheduled by non-University groups are subject to standard room rental charges.

-Jointly-Sponsored Events – Events & Conferences scheduled by University groups, units/offices, and registered student organizations that jointly sponsor with a non-University group (non-profit or for-profit) are subject to standard room rental charges.
-The University group shall be responsible for all aspects of the event or conference.
+Events scheduled by University groups, units/offices, and registered student organizations that jointly sponsor with a non-University group are subject to standard room rental charges.
+The University group shall be responsible for all aspects of the event.

 Cauthen Educational Media Center